Adiboss4333/WormyWorm/README.md

 Its purpose is only to share knowledge and awareness about Malware/Operating Systems/Programming.

-WormyWorm is a worm which is made only for learning.
+ZitWorm is a worm which is made only for learning.

 Be aware Read all instructions inside the application or else, it may harm your computer.